ian-derrington/general/gpt_info_and_links.md

 ### LLM Model Variations

 To improve length:
 - [Scaling Transformer to 1M tokens and beyond with RMT](https://arxiv.org/abs/2304.11062) [Github](https://github.com/booydar/t5-experiments/tree/scaling-report) Uses a Recurrent Memory Transformer(RMT) architecture to extend understanding to large lengths.
 - ‼️[MEGABYTE: Predicting Million-byte Sequences with Multiscale Transformers](https://arxiv.org/pdf/2305.07185.pdf) MEGABYTE segments sequences into patches and uses a local submodel within patches and a global model between patches
 - [Hyena Architecture](https://arxiv.org/pdf/2302.10866.pdf) Uses inspiration from FFT to create a drop in replacement for Transformer models.
 Quite complex and maybe overhyped.

 ## Improvements and Optimizations

 ### Fine Tuning

-Using exmaples to fine tune a model can reduce the number of tokens needed to achieve an sufficiently reasonable response.
+Using examples to fine-tune a model can reduce the number of tokens needed to achieve a sufficiently reasonable response.
 Can be expensive to retrain though.
-- [Self fine tuning](https://arxiv.org/pdf/2210.11610.pdf) Using Chain of thought to provide better examples and then fine tune the LLM.
+- [Self fine tuning](https://arxiv.org/pdf/2210.11610.pdf) Using Chain of thought to provide better examples and then fine-tune the LLM.
 - [Refiner](https://arxiv.org/pdf/2304.01904.pdf) Iteratively improves itself based on an LLM critic
 <img width="713" alt="image" src="https://github.com/ianderrington/general/assets/76016868/3ac44e13-2444-4f1e-ae3b-800c9d32ce59">

 ### Fine Tuning using Distillation

 Train on model trains a new model on the output of a new model.
 - [Alpaca ](https://github.com/tatsu-lab/stanford_alpaca)

 ### Adapter layers

 - [AdapterHub: A Framework for Adapting Transformers](https://arxiv.org/pdf/2007.07779.pdf) [Website](https://adapterhub.ml/)
 Adapters are efficient and performant layers that can optimize performance without needing to do inefficient fine-tuning.

 ## RLHF

 - ‼️ [RLHF basics by hugging face](https://huggingface.co/blog/rlhf) A realy good intro to parse again.
 - [RLHF for Palm in Pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch)